SanjeevaRDodlapati/QeMLflow/docs/QUICK_START.md

-# ChemML Quick Start Guide
+# QeMLflow Quick Start Guide

 **Get started with computational molecular modeling and machine learning in 15 minutes!**

 ---

-## 🎯 Welcome to ChemML
+## 🎯 Welcome to QeMLflow

-ChemML is your gateway to computational drug discovery, combining machine learning and quantum computing for molecular modeling.
+QeMLflow is your gateway to computational drug discovery, combining machine learning and quantum computing for molecular modeling.
 This guide gets you running with your first molecular ML model quickly.

 ### 🏃‍♂️ Quick Start Options